bgoonz/gists-revamp/by-extension/markdown/PostgreSQL.md

     chmod go-rw ~/.pgpass

 You can confirm that only you have read/write permission by typing `ls -al ~/.pgpass`.
-That should return output that looks like this, **with your Ubuntu user name instead of “web-dev-hub”.**
+That should return output that looks like this, **with your Ubuntu user name instead of "web-dev-hub".**

     -rw------- 1 web-dev-hub web-dev-hub 37 Mar 28 21:20 /home/web-dev-hub/.pgpass